ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 Explanations for values in order:

 1) The ID of the tile.
 Must be between 0 and 65535.
+Each ID is unique per layer.
 2) Determines which tile is requested from the sheet in left-to-right top-to-bottom order.
 3) The name of the tile.